Behavioral Systems Architecture — since 2009

 03 / Objection Cards

-"Our employees need direct supervision."
+"Our employees need direct oversight."

-Why supervision undermines intrinsic motivation
+Why control undermines intrinsic motivation

-What data you need for leadership-level decisions
+Which data you need for decisions at leadership level

 02 / Action Plan